 This simple map shows the most popular tourist destinations within the Philippines

 Read more about these destinations below, then decide on the areas you wish to visit.
 Check our Tour Recommendations.

-To download a large more detailed map, click here.
+Download a large detailed map of the Philippines.
 This map is in PDF format, which you can print.

 The most popular regions of the Philippines are listed below.
 There are links from each place name to pages that will allow you to discover more about the principal destinations that that area has to offer.

 Manila - Most holidays start and end in Manila.
 Many destinations are connected via Manila too - it's like the hub of a wheel.
 On a city tour, explore old Intramuros and Fort Santiago, or travel outside Manila on a day tour.

 The Rice Terraces (North Luzon)